ethomev/pattern-play/README.md

 The singleton pattern will ensure that all the steps share the same instance.

 *this will make it hard to unit test these classes if I want to mock the session*

+*Can lead to obscure issues in multi-threaded program*

+To overcome threading issues, use lazy instantiation and synchronize the instantiation.

 ### Facade Pattern